vikaschauhan6622/flutter_image_widget/README.md

 - **Fallback Behavior**:
   - Provides a fallback behavior (a `SizedBox`) in case none of the specified image sources are available.

-Overall, the `ImageWidget` offers a comprehensive solution for handling and displaying images in a Flutter application, catering to a wide range of image sources and customization preferences.
+Overall, the `FlutterImageWidget` offers a comprehensive solution for handling and displaying images in a Flutter application, catering to a wide range of image sources and customization preferences.
 Its clean code structure and thoughtful design make it a valuable asset for developers seeking a flexible image rendering solution.

 ```dart